We may earn income from links in this post. Please read this Disclosure for details.

 Though still dedicated to diving, they’ve expanded their appeal to non-divers.
-Seaside gourmet restaurant “Ingridiënts” now offers a more upscale, romantic alternative to their rollicking restaurant bar and grill.
+Seaside gourmet restaurant “Ingridiënts” now offers a more upscale, romantic alternative to their rollicking restaurant bar and grill with live music.

 And a manmade beach with daybeds draws sun worshippers.
-Accommodations range from 1 to 3-bedroom apartments.
+Spacious accommodations range from 1 to 3-bedroom apartments.

 Insider’s Tip: This is the only resort to offer underwater photography classes.